 Recent investigations in Egypt prove almost beyond question that the wonderful people of the Nile actually printed with movable types as early as the ninth century of our era.
-Two papyri of that time have been found, and twenty-seven printings on paper of the century following.
+Two papyri of that time have been found, and twenty-seven printings on paper of the centur, following.
 Indications point to all the printing being done by priests, and the perfection of it indicates that it was then no new experiment with the clever craftsmen.
-It has also been learned that printed paper money was issued in northern Syria during the second crusade, and as early as 794 the government of the caliph of Bagdad owned and operated a paper factory in the town named .-Pittsburg Dispatch.
+It drawback to charity. has also been learned that printed paper money was issued in northern Syria during the second crusade, and as early as 794 the government of the caliph of Bagdad owned and operated a paper factory in the town named .-Pittsburg Dispatch.

-An Answe. :- Prayer.
+An Answer : Prayer.

-While Stanislaus Tarback, aged 52 was on his knees in his home at Hazelton, Pa., praying for protection during a severe storm, he was struck by fore she left it they knew she never lightning and instantly killed.
+While Stanislaus Tarback, aged 52, was on his knees in his home at Hazel-An anxious period followed.
+Alice ton, Pa., praying for protection during was three months in bed, and long be- a severe storm, he was struck by fore she left it they knew she never lightning and instantly killed.